 Deibler's book did the opposite of this show.
 It approaches death, trauma, and grief with the utmost sensitivity and realism.
 None of us know how we would act in a life-or-death situation until we are there.
 Deibler's story was crafted carefully.
 She took the time to put herself in her character's shoes and consider how real people would have dealt with the situation, and it paid off.

-I liked Dove Keeper so much that it has been the first book in The Mental Health Book Subscription Service!
-If you’ve read it or plan to, make sure to support an emerging indie author by reviewing it on Amazon and Goodreads.
+I liked Dove Keeper so much that it has been the first book in The Writers With Mental Illness Book Club!
+If you've read it or plan to, make sure to support an emerging indie author by reviewing it on Amazon and Goodreads.

 About The Author:

 August Blair is the blogger behind Writers With Mental Illness.
 She is dedicated to helping writers with mental illness live their best life!
-She is also a freelance writer and student.
+She is also a freelance writer.
 She is passionate about writing and psychology.
-She studies at The University of North Georgia.
 You can find her writing online and in print.
 Connect with her on Instagram and Goodreads.